nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

-* Items in square brackets are optional.<br>
-  e.g `n/NAME [v/VARIANT]` can be used as `n/John Doe v/DENV1` or as `n/John Doe`.

-* Multiple date formats are accepted, as long as `yyyy`, `MM`/`MMM`/`MMMM` and `dd` are present, with no extra alphanumeric characters.<br>
-  e.g `d/2000-january-01`, `d/jan 2000 01`, `d/20000101` will all work.<br>
-  When it is ambiguous whether a sequent of digits corresponds to `MM` or `dd` or `yyyy`, the first sequence of 4 digits will be read as `yyyy`, then the first sequence of 2 digits is read into `MM`, then `dd` is the last to be read in.
-Thus, `20000102` is read as 2nd Jan 2000.

-* Items in curly brackets `{ }` separated by vertical lines `|` form a set from which one option is to be chosen.<br>
-  e.g `{ p/ | a/ | v/ }` means that exactly one of `p/`, `a/` and `v/` must be chosen.

-* Items with `...` after them can be used multiple times including zero times.<br>
-  e.g. `[v/VARIANT]...` can be used as ` ` (i.e. 0 times), `v/DENV1`, `v/DENV1 v/DENV2`, etc.

 * Parameters with prefixes can be in any order.<br>
   e.g. if the command specifies `n/NAME p/POSTAL`, `p/POSTAL n/NAME` is also acceptable.

 * If a parameter is expected only once in the command but was specified multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if `p/123414 p/567878` was given, only `p/567878` will be parsed.

 * Extraneous parameters for commands that do not take in parameters (e.g. `clear`, `list`, `help` and `exit`) will be ignored.<br>
   e.g. if the command `help 123` was given, it will be interpreted as `help`.

-* For postal codes, the user may choose to enter a sequence of 6 digits, or the letter `"S"` or `"s"` followed by the sequence of 6 digits.
-Postal codes should be valid, i.e. their first two digits should start with a valid postal sector in Singapore.

-* The Dengue Hotspot Tracker can accept up to ~2 billion cases, specifically 2,147,483,647 cases.
+* If an input contains unnecessary whitespaces at its start or end, they will be trimmed first.
+  The input will be read in without these whitespaces.

+* Items in square brackets are optional.<br>
+  e.g. `n/NAME [v/VARIANT]` can be used as `n/John Doe v/DENV1` or as `n/John Doe`.

+* Items in curly brackets `{ }` separated by vertical lines `|` form a set from which one option is to be chosen.<br>
+  e.g. `{ p/ | a/ | v/ }` means that exactly one of `p/`, `a/` and `v/` must be chosen.

+* Items with `...` after them can be used multiple times, including zero times.<br>
+  e.g. `[v/VARIANT]...` can be used as ` ` (i.e. 0 times), `v/DENV1`, `v/DENV1 v/DENV2`, etc.

 </div>

 --------------------------------------------------------------------------------------------------------------------

-## Valid Persons
+## Valid data field inputs
 This section describes the requirements of the specified data fields.

-### Person names
+### Name
-* Names must only contain alphabets and spaces.
+* Names must only contain letters and spaces, and cannot be blank.
-* If an input name contains unnecessary whitespaces, they will be trimmed first.
-  The name will be read in without these whitespaces.
-* Names have a maximum allowed length of 54 by Singaporean law and cannot be blank.
+* Names have a maximum allowed length of 54 characters in line with Singaporean law.
+* Longer names may be truncated.
+To see the full text, resize the app window.

-### Postal codes
+### Postal code
-* Postal codes must be in of the following formats:
+* Postal codes must be in one of the following formats:
+    * S123456
-    * S123456, or s123456
+    * s123456
     * 123456
-* Postal codes must have 6 digits.
+* Postal codes must have six digits.
+* The first two digits of a postal code must correspond to a valid postal sector in Singapore.
+  Valid postal sectors consist of numbers 01–73 inclusive, 75–82 inclusive, and 91.

 ### Date
+* Dates must contain a year, a month, and a day.
+* Multiple date formats are accepted, as long as `yyyy`, `MM`/`MMM`/`MMMM` and `dd` are present, with no extra alphanumeric characters.
-* Dates should adhere to the following constraints:
+* Dates must be in one of the following formats:
   * Year:
     * 4-digit years `YYYY`
   * Month: